 Gahanna in Franklin County, Ohio — The American Midwest (Great Lakes)

 Location.
-40° 1.094′ N, 82° 52.833′ W. Marker is in Gahanna, Ohio, in Franklin County.
-Marker is on U.S. 62, on the right when traveling east.
+40° 1.055′ N, 82° 52.715′ W. Marker is in Gahanna, Ohio, in Franklin County.
+Marker is at the intersection of High Street and Clark Street, on the right when traveling south on High Street.
 Touch for map.
-Memorial is near west bank of Big Walnut Creek.
 Marker is in this post office area: Columbus OH 43230, United States of America.
 Touch for directions.